bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 The underlying mechanism was proposed initially by Ross Tate in his [paper on “Mixed-Site Variance”](http://www.cs.cornell.edu/~ross/publications/mixedsite/) .
 ### Varargs translated to projected arrays

-Another <strong>breaking change</strong> comes in the form of a fix to a obscure, but sometimes [rather](https://youtrack.jetbrains.com/issue/KT-5534) [annoying](https://youtrack.jetbrains.com/issue/KT-2163) issue: when we have a function that takes a vararg of `String?`, we really want to be able to pass an array of `String` to it, don’t we?
+Another **breaking change** comes in the form of a fix to a obscure, but sometimes [rather](https://youtrack.jetbrains.com/issue/KT-5534) [annoying](https://youtrack.jetbrains.com/issue/KT-2163) issue: when we have a function that takes a vararg of `String?`, we really want to be able to pass an array of `String` to it, don’t we?
 Before M10 it was impossible, because vararg of T were compiled to `Array&lt;T&gt;`, now they are compiled to `Array&lt;out T&gt;`, and the following code works:

 {% raw %}
 <p></p>